error-tracker/yii2-log-target/README.md

 ### Pull Requests

-Before you create a pull request with you changes, the pre-commit script must pass.
+Before creating a pull request with your changes, the pre-commit script must pass.
 That can be run as follows:

 ```bash